Cherri Gilham: Modelling and acting career

 Cherri Gilham appeared often on "Page 3" in the Daily Mirror and The Sun from 1972 to 1975.

 She worked with many of the top UK comedians in the 1970s including Benny Hill, Dick Emery, The Two Ronnies, Frankie Howerd, Jimmy Tarbuck, Dave Allen, Mike Yarwood, and Bernie Winters.
 She was also a hostess on some TV shows, including Maid of the Month for several months on The Golden Shot and The Sky's the Limit with Hughie Green.
+She also appeared as herself in the 1980 documentary short The Great British Striptease, hosted by Bernard Manning in Blackpool.
 Her film roles included sex comedies such as The Love Box (1972), Confessions of a Sex Maniac (1974), and Girls Come First (1975).

 In the 1970s, Gilham contributed sketches to the Benny Hill Show and Ronnie Barker.
 In 1976, she was part of a band formed by music mogul Peter Collins called Madison.
 They were signed to Magnet Records which was owned by Michael Levy now Lord Levy, and released a single titled "Let It Ring".
 The song reached 54 in the charts.

-In 1965, Cherri Gilham danced behind a screen on Top of The Pops.
+In 1965, Cherri Gilham danced behind a screen on Top of the Pops.
 She also made her first acting appearance in "On the Braden Beat" in a skit with Bernard Braden.
 She featured in an episode of As Time Goes By in 1992 with Judi Dench.
 She has appeared in numerous TV and radio programmes and in the media in subjects covering Page 3, mistresses, child abuse and The Fluffy Club.

 In 1991, Gilham turned to photography and photojournalism.
 She has taken portraits (photographic and written) of Clive Anderson, Oliver Reed, Penn Jillette (of Penn & Teller) and Peter Stringfellow for various publications.

 She photographed the Marquess of Bath for his first inclusion in Hello Magazine and wrote the interview.